awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 echo $result['ServerSideEncryption'];
 ```

-To change the encryption state of an existing object, make a copy of the object using the [Aws\\S3\\S3Client::copyObject\(\)](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#copyobject) method and delete the source object\.
-By default, `copyObject()` does not encrypt the target unless you explicitly request server\-side encryption of the destination object using the `ServerSideEncryption` parameter with the value `AES256`\.
+To change the encryption state of an existing object, make a copy of the object by using the [Aws\\S3\\S3Client::copyObject\(\)](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#copyobject) method and delete the source object\.
+By default, `copyObject()` does not encrypt the target unless you explicitly request server\-side encryption of the destination object by using the `ServerSideEncryption` parameter with the value `AES256`\.
 The following PHP code example makes a copy of an object and adds server\-side encryption to the copied object\.

 ```
  require 'vendor/autoload.php';